Tropical Storm Erin Leaves Death, Damage In Atlantic | Weather.com

 By signing up you agree to the Terms & Privacy Policy.
 Unsubscribe at any time.

-The system is forecast to continue moving west across the Atlantic Ocean, toward the United States and Mexico, where it has the potential to become a hurricane by Wednesday.
+The system is forecast to continue moving west across the Atlantic Ocean, toward the United States and Mexico, where it is forecast to become a hurricane by Wednesday.

-"We would like to take this opportunity to offer our deepest condolences to the families and ask that everyone be vigilant and help others, as the situation is somewhat complex,” José Carlos was quoted as saying.
+"We would like to take this opportunity to offer our deepest condolences to the families and ask that everyone be vigilant and help others, as the situation is somewhat complex,” said Civil Protection Councilor José Carlos.
 He also warned that there may still be people missing.

 (MORE: Nearly A Foot Of Rain Swamps Florida Town)